open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

       - OTEL_SERVICE_NAME=frontend
 ```

-Spin up that environment by running `docker-compose up` and send some requests
+Spin up that environment by running `docker compose up` and send some requests
 to the frontend with `curl localhost:8000`

 ### What did you expect to see?